 To calculate ECLs the Group segments/groups trade receivables by customer type i.e. interconnect, Enterprise Business Unit (EBU), mobile (billed handset and network services component for contracts) etc. The Group applies the simplified approach to determine the ECL for trade receivables and contract assets.
 This results in calculating lifetime ECLs for trade receivables and contract assets.
-This results and provision matrix.
+ECLs for trade receivables are calculated using a provision matrix.
 For contract assets and mobile trade receivables relating to the South African operation, ECLs are determined using a simplified parameter-based approach.
 Refer to note 7.1.4 for more detail about ECLs and how these are calculated.